 In addition to the preceding rules, a Texas attorney's website must not include information that is false or misleading under Rule 7.04(m) of the TDRPC.
 False or misleading information includes self-laudatory statements, such as "Best Lawyer," "Most Experienced," "Lowest Legal Fees," "Will Achieve These Results," etc.

 False or misleading statements about the attorney, the attorney's results or the law firm's services are not permitted on the website unless the statement can be validated by provable facts.

-This article was last updated on October 10, 2018.
+This article was last updated on Friday, June 14, 2019.